justin-mbca/siri-ai-quality-engineering-pipeline/README.md

 ## Contact
 For questions, contact the project owner.

-# Siri AI Quality Engineering Pipeline
+# AI Quality Engineering Pipeline

 This repository contains an end-to-end data pipeline orchestrated with Apache Airflow, demonstrating data engineering, analytics, and ML best practices.
 Each step is modular, testable, and documented for clarity.